ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: System Architecture

 In addition to streaming and decryption, \stream also performs detailed runtime logging.
 For each frame, the client records download time, decryption time, and the timestamped progression of playback events—including the current frame index, buffer occupancy, and buffer fill/empty transitions—to enable fine-grained analysis. \stream also detects and logs stalls, capturing both the start time and duration whenever playback pauses due to an empty buffer.
 These logs allow us to compute end-to-end streaming performance QoE metrics, such as rebuffering.

-Note that \stream operates at the granularity of individual frames, representing a worst-case scenario where the number of GET requests equals the frame rate.
-Recent systems mitigate this cost using segment-based delivery, point cloud compression, and viewport adaptation (Sect.~\ref{subseec:relatedworks}).
+Note that \stream operates at the granularity of individual frames, representing a worst-case scenario where the number of GET requests is equal to the frame rate.
+Recent systems mitigate this cost using segment-based delivery, point cloud compression, and viewport adaptation as previously discussed in Sect.~\ref{subseec:relatedworks-streaming}.
 Our design isolates the effect of introducing an ABE layer on end-to-end performance, cacheability, and QoE.
 Optimizations in prior works are orthogonal to our contribution and can be incorporated in future work.